 Line 2.
 The expenses of commuting to and from work are not deductible.
-See the line 15 instructions on page 5 for the definition of commuting.
+See the line 15 instructions for the definition of commuting.

 Line 3.
 Enter lodging and transportation expenses connected with overnight travel away from your tax home (defined next).
 Do not include expenses for meals and entertainment.
 For more details, including limits, see Pub.
 463.